ynk-samez/mimo_algorithms_in_c/README.md

 # About This repo
-this repo is for the mimo algorithms learners, and covers ZF, MLD, MMSE, MMSE-SIC, and channel estimation.
+this repo is for the mimo algorithms learners, and covers ZF, MLD, MMSE, MMSE-SIC, and channel estimation Algorithms.

 # How to Run
 1. if you wanna simlate MLD